 History Center interns are managed through each department based on an individual’s interests, skill sets, and availability.
 Projects aligning intern goals with current History Center needs will be part of the experience, and all positions are unpaid.

 Visitor Engagement/Education Department: The Visitor Engagement/Education Internship is an excellent way for students to gain experience implementing educational experiences for visitors of all ages.
-The intern will work with Education Department staff in conducting tours, implementing programs, and assisting with the day-to-day operations at the Agricultural and Industrial Museum and the Colonial Complex under the supervision of the Director of Education.
+The intern will work with Education Department staff in conducting tours, implementing programs, and assisting with the day-to-day operations at the Agricultural and Industrial Museum and the Colonial Complex under the supervision of the Manager of School Programs.
 Click here for a full Museum Education Internship description.

 Library & Archives: The Library & Archives Internship enables students to gain hands-on experience with archival work.
 The intern will work with department staff on projects such as organizing and cataloging documents and photographs, proper storage and labeling of collections, digitizing records and images, preparing guides and finding aids to collections, transcribing oral history, and/or researching local history.
 Click here for a full Library & Archives Internship description.